Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 🔄 ***If a patch breaks the unlocker***:

 If on the main menù of the game you notice that DLCs has disappeared,
-it means that the latest patch replaced the "steam_api64.dll" file whit an updated one so,
+it means that the latest patch replaced the "steam_api64.dll" file with an updated one so,
 wait for a new version of this unlocker or just follow the steps below.

 (please pay attention to the difference between "steam_api64.dll" and "steam_api64_o.dll")